Messi-Q/ReChecker/README.md

 # VulDeeSmartContract ![GitHub stars](https://img.shields.io/github/stars/Messi-Q/VulDeeSmartContract.svg?style=plastic) ![GitHub forks](https://img.shields.io/github/forks/Messi-Q/VulDeeSmartContract.svg?color=blue&style=plastic) ![License](https://img.shields.io/github/license/Messi-Q/VulDeeSmartContract.svg?color=blue&style=plastic)

-&emsp;&emsp;This package is a python implementation of smart contract vulnerability detection based on deep learning.
+&emsp;This package is a python implementation of smart contract vulnerability detection based on deep learning.
 In previous studies, [VulDeePecker](https://arxiv.org/abs/1801.01681) is a design and implementation of a deep learning-based vulnerability detection system.
 Moreover, they present the first vulnerability dataset for deep learning approaches.
 The datasets of [CWE-119](https://github.com/CGCL-codes/VulDeePecker/tree/master/CWE-119) and [CWE-399](https://github.com/CGCL-codes/VulDeePecker/tree/master/CWE-399) can be obtained [here](https://github.com/CGCL-codes/VulDeePecker).
 In our study, we refer to the idea of VulDeePecker to apply the deep learning to smart contract vulnerability detection.
 As a contribution, we offer the trainable smart contract dataset under the folder where the file name is data.
 It needs to be pointed out that at present we only detect the smart contract reentrancy vulnerability.

 ## Requirements